Sponsored by Clearlight Infrared

 This enhances the immune system, and combined with the improved elimination of toxins and wastes via intense sweating, it can increase overall health and resistance to disease.5

-6. Skin conditions
+6. Skin conditions and the benefits of infrared sauna

 The profuse sweating achieved after just a few minutes in a sauna carries off deeply embedded impurities and dead skin cells, leaving the skin glowing and clean.
 Increased circulation draws the skin’s own natural nutrients to the surface for a natural glow.